 The iconic red mill on top of a mountain in the middle of Wrangell-St. Elias National Park is now open for visitors!
-The tour allows you to go inside and see how they used water power back when it was first introduced, as well as at other historical sites throughout Alaska’s Interior ecosystem
+The tour allows you to go inside and see how they used water power back when it was first introduced and at other historical sites throughout Alaska’s Interior ecosystem.

 Glenrio, Texas/New Mexico

 Glenrio is a small town that straddles the Texas-New Mexico border, so it’s technically part of both states.
 This allowed for obvious benefits like gas stations being built on one side where their tax was lower than others to take advantage or whatever else might need doing with their respective populations’ differences depending on how close you live to either location.

 The history of this town could’ve been so much more.
 Founded in 1903, it served as a popular way station for travelers and home to those who traveled through on their way further westward towards Colorado or New Mexico when they were still part of the Union during America’s civil war.
 Still, once I-40 came along about halfway through the ’70s.
 That did it – there wasn’t enough business anymore.